pixa-pics/lacertadb/README.md

 ## Key Features

+- **Quick Store Functionality**: When you open a progressive web application, you don't want to rely on indexedDB to load settings such as theme and locales, because it is slow.
+Instead you access those kind of data from localstorage which has no initialization needed.
 - **Automatic Metadata Tracking**: Metadata, including database size, number of documents, and modification times, are updated automatically, keeping your data organized.
 - **Compression & Encryption**: Compress data using the browser and encrypt it with it too for secure and efficient storage.
 - **Flexible Document Handling**: Supports adding, updating, retrieving, and deleting documents seamlessly.